List of Franco-Belgian comics magazines

-This is a list of list of Franco-Belgian comic magazines.
+This is a list of list of Franco-Belgian comics magazines.
 Belgium and France have a long tradition in comics.
-They have a common history for comics (see Franco-Belgian comics) and magazines.
+They have a common history for comics (bandes dessinées) and magazines.

 In the early years of its history, magazines had a large place on the comics market and were often the only place where comics were published.
 Most of them were kids-targeted.

 In the 1970s, satirical and more adult publications begun to appear.
 In the 1990s, there was a large pallet of comics magazine.
 In the late 1990s, some notable comics have disappeared and only a few remain.